dwrobel/flatcam/README.md

 =================================================

+2.02.2020

+- fixed issue #376 where the V-Shape parameters from Gerber UI are not transfered to the resulting Geometry object if the 'combine' checkbox is not checked in the Gerber UI

 31.01.2020

 - added a new functionality, a variation of Set Origin named Move to Origin.
 It will move a selection of objects to origin such as the bottom left corner of the bounding box that fit them all is in origin.